jskov/action-nexus-publish/README.md

 # action-maven-publish
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=jskov_action-maven-publish&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=jskov_action-maven-publish)

-This action will [sign and publish](https://central.sonatype.org/publish/publish-manual/) your Maven artifacts to [MavenCentral](https://central.sonatype.org/).
+This Action will [sign and publish](https://central.sonatype.org/publish/publish-manual/) your Maven artifacts to [MavenCentral](https://central.sonatype.org/).

 **IT IS NOT READY YET**

 ## Simple(r) and Transparent

-The action does the same as the publishing plugins of Gradle and Maven (or near enough).
+The Action does the same as the publishing plugins of Gradle and Maven (or near enough).
 But it does so in less than 1kLOC self-contained java that any (java) programmer should be able to verify the logic of.

 When using a plugin in Gradle or Maven, all other plugins (and potentially any dependency jar used for compilation/testing) will have access to your GPG signing key and your credentials for MavenCentral.

 Depending on your level of paranoia this may be OK.
 Or it could be a problem.

-For me it is a problem, hence this action.
+For me it is a problem, hence this Action.

 ### Runtime

-The action runtime is built just using `javac` without any dependencies (just the classes in ['src/main/java'](./src/main/java)).
+The Action runtime is built just using `javac` without any dependencies (just the classes in ['src/main/java'](./src/main/java)).
-This is done as the action is run - see [action.yaml](./action.yaml).
+This is done as the Action is run - see [action.yaml](./action.yaml).

-There are no binaries or third party dependencies used for running this action.
+There are no binaries or third party dependencies used for running this Action.
 Just the Java SE library.

 ### Releases / Tags

 I will be tagging this repository to have named base lines and to make it simpler to make release notes.

-You should however **not** use a tag name (or worse, a branch name) when referencing this action.
+You should however **not** use a tag name (or worse, a branch name) when referencing this Action.
 Otherwise you run the theoretical risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).

 You *should* be using the Git hash from a release (see `Code Review` section below).